+The recently launched Samsung Galaxy M31 gathers all the attention.
 Korean tech giant Samsung, one of the oldest companies and among the top titans in the mobile industry, always manages to capture the limelight through it’s unique and low-priced mobiles.
-This time Samsung Galaxy M31 gathers all the attention.

 The brand lovers always try looking out for Samsung Galaxy series prices and specifications to know whether it fits their budget or not.
-The ‘M’ series of Samsung has gained a lot of applause and thanks to the hardware updates and the pricing that it always brings with itself.
+The ‘M’ series of Samsung has gained a lot of applause and thanks to the hardware updates and the pricing that it always brings with itself, this time with the Samsung Galaxy M31.

 The Galaxy M31 continues to impress the customers through AMOLED screens which would give a better impact on colours and animations.
 The phone has a 6000 mAh battery along with a fast 15W charger and enables to connect to both 2.4GHz and 5GHz Wi-Fi networks.
 So as to minimize the cost, the company has not provided any IP rating for this phone but still, it can sustain a depth of 1 meter for a duration of 1 minute which is an unexceptional behaviour that the phone possesses.